Rajadhi Raja (2009 film)

-Rajadhi Raja is a 2009 Indian Tamil language vigilante action film written and directed by Sakthi Chidambaram.
+Rajadhi Raja is a 2009 Indian Tamil-language masala film written and directed by Sakthi Chidambaram.
 It stars Raghava Lawrence, Mumtaj, Snigdha Akolkar, Kamna Jethmalani, Meenakshi, and Karunas.
 The film was released on 15 May 2009.

 Plot

 Raja (Raghava Lawrence) is a native of Coutrallam.
 Tragedy strikes his adolescent life when his father loses his hand when a doctor in an inebriated condition operates on him.
 The doctor, fearing legal consequences, bribes the local police to take care of the issue.
 A young Raja witnesses police brutality on his father, causing his latter's death.
 On his deathbed, his father gets a promise from Raja that he will turn his three brothers into a police officer, a lawyer, and a doctor.
 Raja realizes his mission and stops his studies to earn money to make his brothers into what he promised.
 The brothers are provided shelter and food by a local elderly woman (Paravai Muniyamma) whom Raja affectionately calls Paatti.
 She has a granddaughter Lakshmi (Neelima Rani), whom Raja considers as his sister.

 Now, Raja, in his adulthood, works as a bus driver, while his three brothers become a doctor, a police officer, and a lawyer as per his father's wish.
 One day, Lakshmi complains to him about eve-teasers who tried to misbehave with her.
 Raja dismisses the claim and asks her to attend.
 She convinces him to come with her.
 On seeing her, a group of male college students give remarks about Lakshmi's physique and proceed to molest her.
 Enraged by this, Raja fights and chases them away warning others to stay away from Lakshmi.

 Raja is often kidnapped by Thangapazham (Meenakshi), who expresses her love for him and tries to woo him repeatedly.
 Raja escapes from her while she is distracted.
 However, Raja's friend Krishnamoorthy (Karunas) in turn expresses his love to Thangapazham, which she blatantly ignores.
-Meanwhile Shailaja (Mumtaj), a gangster-turned-politician is seen beating up a cop for not falling on her feet.
+Meanwhile, Shailaja (Mumtaj), a gangster-turned-politician is seen beating up a cop for not falling on her feet.
 Eventually, she murders him and mocks his dead body for falling on her feet after death.
 During a college function, Lakshmi and Shailaja get into an altercation.
 Shailaja takes Lakshmi and humiliates her.
 Raja comes to Lakshmi's rescue by beating up the goons and humiliating Shailaja by forcing her goons to pose for a few pictures with her in inappropriate positions just like Shailaja did to Lakshmi.